OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Quality_Management_Improvement.md

 # Quality Management: Suggestion for improvement {: #Quality_Management_Improvement}

-If quality management is activated, OpenOlat users will normally see the "Quality management" entry at the top of the main navigation bar.
+If Quality management is activated, OpenOlat users will normally see the "Quality management" entry at the top of the main navigation bar.
 Participants will find **"My surveys"** and **"Suggestions for improvement"** there, while quality managers will find further options.

 ![quality_management_improvement_v1_de.png](assets/quality_management_improvement_v1_de.png){ class="lightbox" }